 “I started as a line employee in what was Gulver’s Gallery in 1976,” Richards said.

 Kings Island hired her for the food service job when she was a senior in high school, four years after the park opened in 1972.
 Richards never left; she currently works as the park's manager of food purchasing.

-King Cobra kept Kings Island visitors on their toes for 17 years
+REMEMBER THIS: King Cobra kept Kings Island visitors on their toes for 17 years

 AND THIS: For 20 years, Timberwolf Amphitheater provided the soundtrack to our summers

 ALSO: Here are nine Kings Island rides we wish had never gone away

 FIRST LOOK: Smoked meats star of Kings Island's new eats

 As a decades-long employee, Richards knows the rides reign supreme at Kings Island.
 However, she said, classic foods also appeal greatly to longtime park visitors: Whenever she tells someone about her job, it usually sparks a discussion about their favorite Kings Island food.

 Oldies But Goodies

 LaRosa's has served pepperoni and cheese pizza by the slice or pie in the park since 1972, and Richards is certain Kings Island's atmosphere is what makes LaRosa’s taste better there.